Sauber Motorsport: Beginning and partnership with Mercedes-Benz (1993–1994)

-A planned Mercedes collaboration with Sauber to enter their own Formula One team was shelved, although behind closed doors Mercedes continued to fund Sauber's Formula One project.
+A planned Mercedes collaboration with Sauber to enter their own Formula One team was shelved, although Mercedes continued to fund Sauber's Formula One project.
 The team was to be powered by V10 Ilmor engines in a chassis dubbed the C12, a continuation of Sauber's naming policy from sports car construction (the 'C' was a reference to Peter Sauber's wife Christine).
 It was to be driven by JJ Lehto and Karl Wendlinger.